chrispalmeri/app-boilerplate/README.md

 Did not include 512 maskable then, because theoretically only the splash screen needs an icon that large, and it would never pick maskable

+icon margins are consistent, if not any kind of standard

+Not included cause as far as I can tell are reasonably outdated:

+  * browserconfig and any mstile images
+  * safari pinned tab svg

 refresh windows 10 icons with Start > Run > `ie4uinit.exe -show`